openSUSE/opensuse-skribbl-io/README.md

 ## Rules/guidlines

 - Words and concepts should not be culture specific
-- Fedora, Linux, and Open source related words are encouraged
+- openSUSE, Linux, and Open source related words are encouraged
 - Words should be family freindly
 - Words can be no longer than 30 characters
 - Words can have spaces